-One of my fondest memories from my childhood is my father eating borscht.
-I always thought it was so beautiful with it’s sparkling red color and bright white dollop on top.
+One of my fondest memories from childhood is my father eating borscht.
+I always thought it was so beautiful with its sparkling red color and bright white dollop on top.
 But I never liked it as a kid.
-Voila!
-Fast forward 50 years and it is among my all time favs!
+Fast forward fifty years and it is among my all-time faves!
 So simple and refreshing.
-If you’ve never tried it – give it a go.
+If you’ve never tried it—give it a go.
 It’s wonderful!

 10 large precooked (canned or vacuum-packed) beets